ozontech/file.d/plugin/action/flatten/README.md

 # Flatten action plugin
-Plugin extracts object keys and adds them into root with some prefix.
+Plugin extracts object keys and adds them into the root with some prefix.
+If provided field isn't object, event will be skipped.

-**Example:**
+Example:
 ```
 pipelines:
   example_pipeline: